 Protection for children and young people is vitally important.
 We do so with belief that each person is made in the image and likeness of God, and that the inherent dignity of all should be recognised and fostered.

-This section of the website provides our parents with access to various policies which relate to child protection.
-Parents are invited to contact the College if they have questions about aspects of our practice in child protection.
+This section of the website provides our Marist-Sion College community with access to various policies which relate to child protection.
+Parents/guardians/carers are invited to contact the College if they have questions about aspects of our practice in child protection.

 Victorian Child Safe Standards

-DOSCEL and Marist-Sion College are committed to implementing Victorian’s Child Safe Standards under Ministerial Order 1359: Managing the Risk of Child Abuse in Schools and School Boarding Premises.
+DOSCEL and Marist-Sion College are committed to ensuring compliance with Victorian’s Child Safe Standards under Ministerial Order 1359: Managing the Risk of Child Abuse in Schools and School Boarding Premises.

 Prevention and Response